Data-driven sustainability: Using data to drive change

 Embracing sustainable business practices is no longer optional.

-After a long period of disruption and uncertainty, customers, employees, and investors increasingly expect organizations to focus on long-term value creation for all.
-With this new mandate, leaders have turned to data-driven solutions to build resilient, purpose-led organizations with a mission to create organizations that prioritize communities, employees, and the environment alongside clients.
+It's why leaders have turned to data-driven solutions to build resilient, purpose-led organizations with a mission to prioritize communities, employees, and the environment alongside clients.

 And those choices are paying off.
-Research shows that environmental, social, and governance (ESG) initiatives can drive significant competitive advantage, innovation, and financial performance.
-For leaders who are ready to act, a data-driven framework that enables environmental and social sustainability is vital.
+Prioritizing environmental, social, and governance (ESG) initiatives as part of sustainability services can drive significant competitive advantage, innovation, and financial performance.
+For leaders who are ready to act, a data-driven approach to sustainability is essential.

 The global sustainability imperative

-Governments worldwide have doubled down on commitments to tackle environmental challenges – putting budgetary and operational pressure on businesses to respond to climate change, which directly affects societies and global economies.
-For example, consider the following projects currently underway:
+Governments worldwide have doubled down on commitments to tackle sustainability issues – especially concerning the environment.
+This puts budgetary and operational pressure on businesses to respond to climate change and other issues that directly affect societies and global economies.

 Data: the foundation of sustainability

 Automated data collection and analysis empower enterprises to make strategic, real-time decisions – the kind needed to achieve sustainability goals.
-In addition, advanced technologies can uncover deep insights from data, opening a world of innovative ways to support sustainable practices across organizations.
+Add in advanced technologies like generative AI, and you may identify opportunities to:

 • Reduce energy usage and cut carbon emissions